tuohybuoy/BI_Guardrails_Project/README.md

 * Does Sociology award significantly more As than other subjects, and does Chemistry award significantly less?
 * If a subject awards fewer As, does it necessarily award more Ds and Fs?
 * Within Chemistry, do 100-level or 200-level courses award more As than average?
-* Has there been significant grade inflation over time within 100-level Chem courses?
+* Has there been significant grade inflation over time within Chemistry courses?

 Any Business Intelligence tool can help explore these questions.
 The Percentage Bar Chart adds value by indicating the size of differences that are likely to be nonrandom within a specified range of confidence.
 This helps users focus on the differences that are more likely to be meaningful.